acediaye/MRAC/readme.md

 Can see the plant states x1 (position) and x2 (velocity) is following the reference model states xm1 and xm2.

 ![image](plots/2nd_parameters.png)\
 Can see that the estimated kx and kr gains trying to converge to the actual kx and kr gains.
+MRAC does not guarantee parameter convergence, MRAC only guarantees plant and reference plant convergence.
+Persistance excitation helps the results of MRAC.

 # References
 Model-Reference Adaptive Control: A Primer by Nguyen, Nhan T.